nathollander/portfolio/projects/web-archiving/san-diego-lesbian-community-digital-records/documentation/replay-validation.md

 ## Validation Procedure

-The preserved WARC file was loaded into ReplayWeb.page to verify successful rendering of the captured interactive publication.
+The preserved WARC file was loaded into ReplayWeb.page to verify successful replay of the captured Heyzine flipbook publication.

 Validation included:

 - loading the WARC file successfully
-- opening the captured Heyzine flipbook URL
+- accessing the captured Heyzine URL
-- verifying that publication pages rendered within the replay environment
+- verifying successful retrieval of the underlying publication PDF
-- confirming that text and visual content were accessible
+- confirming associated images, scripts, and interface resources were captured
-- confirming that the captured publication remained viewable without relying on the live Heyzine platform
+- confirming publication content remained accessible through the replay environment

 ---